NTDLS/NTDLS.Semaphore/README.md

 ## Pessimistic Critical Resource
 Provides various classes to protect a variable from parallel / non-sequential thread access by always acquiring an exclusive lock on the resource.
+Also allows for shared access, pessimistic locking, optimistic locking and dead-lock prevention lock patterns with lightweight cancellation.

 **PessimisticCriticalResource using inline execution example:**
 >An example using a PessimisticCriticalResource to envelope a variable and protect it from parallel execution,